-- (K) The operator or the administrator of each residential care facility shall is obligated to maintain records, on forms provided by the director, documenting compliance with the personnel requirements of this rule. - (L) Each residential care facility will not admit residents in excess of the number for which it is able to provide consistent nursing coverage and other appropriate staffing levels based on the volume and needs of the residents.
+- (K) The operator or the administrator of each residential care facility shall is obligated to maintain records, on forms provided by the director, documenting compliance with the personnel requirements of this rule. - (L) Each residential care facility is not allowed to admit residents in excess of the number for which it is able to provide sufficient nursing coverage and other appropriate staffing levels.